Links on Android Authority may earn us a commission. Learn more.

-That said, Razer’s Chroma Connect feature allows you to sync lighting effects with third-party hardware platforms like Philips Hue and Nanoleaf.
+That said, Razer’s Chroma Connect feature allows you to sync lighting effects with third-party hardware platforms like Philips Hue and Micron.
 I can see how the in-game effects could boost immersion if you strategically place compatible lights around or behind your monitor.
 Razer’s promotional video showcases this effect pretty well.

 Coming back to the keyboard itself, the excellent lighting effects do come at a cost.
 The Huntsman Elite requires two USB-A ports, which also makes the permanently attached cable thick and difficult to maneuver.
 If you’ve got a small form-factor (SFF) gaming PC or docked gaming laptop at your desk, you may not want to give up your limited ports for some underglow lighting.
 The keyboard doesn’t have USB passthrough to ease the sting either.

 See also: The best gaming laptops you can buy